chejeong/class101-python-webscrape/README.md

 ### Brief Overview
 Webscraping project to collect data from Class101, an online learning platform based in Korea: https://class101.net/

+Blogpost of basic exploratory data analysis on number of likes of courses (written in Korean): https://chenotjay.tistory.com/3

 Contained within the `Data` directory are tabular data files created from the scraped data.
 Detailed descriptions of the columns in each file are provided below:

 **Class101DataClean.xlsx**